top of page

 Waterlogged gardens and green spaces

-Restore healthy soil without visible drains
+Restore healthy soil without visible drains.

-Dry, cracked soil | Sam Gash
+Groundwater drops | Sam Gash

 Groundwater recharge

-Store water in the soil, naturally and sustainably
+Store water in the soil, naturally and sustainably.

 Flood-prone parking lot | Sam Gash